 1. Campfire cooking

 If you like cooking at home, try bonfire cooking.
 When children play in the woods, it's one of the best family camping activities for adults.
 This requires time and patience.
 A little preparation and planning will greatly contribute to the success of the meal.
 Besides, you have to eat anyway, right?
-So why not spend an afternoon making delicious food for your friends and family?
+So why not spend an afternoon making delicious food or camping snacks for your friends and family?

 Cutting a stick with a sharp knife may seem a bit outdated as a camping activity, but it's actually highly therapeutic and meditative.
 Here's what you can do while listening to music, talking, or enjoying the sounds of nature around you.
 Plus, you can even create something useful from natural remedies!